Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1968.

 Location.
 34° 3.402′ N, 118° 14.288′ W. Marker is in Los Angeles, California, in Los Angeles County.
 It is in Downtown Los Angeles.
-Marker is on Marchessault Street just east of Olvera Street, on the right when traveling west.
+It is on Marchessault Street just east of Olvera Street, on the right when traveling west.
 Marker is located on an arch of the building.
 Touch for map.
 Marker is in this post office area: Los Angeles CA 90012, United States of America.
 Touch for directions.

-Photographed By Tceng, April 8, 2012
+Photographed by Tceng, April 8, 2012

 2. Biscailuz Building Marker